DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SECURITY-INSIGHTS/Review.md

 - **Assign privilege to duty** - Security configuration is opended for the selected privilege with the ability to assign to multiple duties
 - **Assign privilege to role** - Security configuration is opended for the selected privilege with the ability to assign to multiple roles
 - **Manage privilege assignments** - Security configuration is opended for the selected privilege(s)
-- **View related roles** - View related roles for the selected duty / privilege
+- **View related roles** - View related roles for the selected duty / privilege / menu item

 ### Links